The Three Faces of $U(3)$: Introduction

-There is no reason to favor one particular representation over another, so when constructing a gauge field theory coupled to fermions the most general Lagrangian contains the standard Yang-Mills term $-\tfrac{1}{2}F\cdot F$ and fermion terms $\sum_r\bar{\psi}\not\!\!{D}^{(r)}\psi$ summed over the three representations.
+There is no reason to favor one particular representation over another, so when constructing a gauge field theory coupled to fermions in the defining representation the most general Lagrangian contains the standard Yang-Mills term $-\tfrac{1}{2}F\cdot F$ and fermion terms $\sum_r\overline{\Psi}\slashed{D}^{(r)}\Psi$ summed over the three representations $\rho_r$.
 Consider permuting some chosen basis of $\C^3$ with some unitary permutation matrix in $L_B(\C^3)$.
-There are two classes of permutations: one class induces ``small'' gauge transformations and the other induces ``large'' gauge transformations.
+There are two classes of such permutations: one class induces ``small'' gauge transformations and the other induces ``large'' gauge transformations.
 Of course, the small gauge transformations represent a redundant state description in the quantum version.
-In contrast, the large gauge transformations represent the non-abelian analog of charge conjugation, and they effect a genuine matter field re-characterization.
-They essentially permute $r$.
-Accordingly, the $U(3)$ gauge symmetry allows the fermion contribution $\sum_r\bar{\psi}\not\!\!{D}^{(r)}\psi$ to be rewritten in a single representation as $\sum_r\bar{\psi}_r\not\!\!D\psi_r$ where $\psi_r$ are three \emph{different} types of fermion matter fields --- each type a $U(3)$ triplet characterized by three quantum numbers coming from the action of the Cartan subalgebra.
+In contrast, the large gauge transformations represent the non-abelian analog of charge conjugation, and they effect a genuine matter field re-characterization: They essentially permute $r$ up to non-trivial phases.
+Accordingly, the $U(3)$ symmetry allows the fermion contribution $\sum_r\overline{\Psi}\slashed{D}^{(r)}\Psi$ to be rewritten with the covariant derivative in a single representation as $\sum_r\overline{\Psi}^{(r)}\slashed{D}\Psi^{(r)}$ where $\Psi^{(r)}$ are three \emph{different} species of fermion matter fields --- each species a $U(3)$ triplet characterized by three quantum numbers coming from the action of the Cartan subalgebra.

-This is our main result: The most general $U(3)$ gauge invariant Lagrangian for fermions in a chosen defining representation includes precisely three generations of matter fields relative to an imbedding $U(1)\hookrightarrow SU(3)\rtimes U(1)$.
+This is our main result: The most general $U(3)$ gauge invariant Lagrangian for fermions in a chosen defining representation includes precisely three species of matter fields relative to an imbedding $U(1)\hookrightarrow SU(3)\rtimes U(1)$.
+We make no claim here that $U(3)$ models QCD phenomenology.\footnote{In which case the $U(1)$ subgroup would have nothing to do with electromagnetism.} Our purpose is to point out the viability of semi-direct product groups in gauge field theories and to highlight the emanating effect of multiple defining representations: The three types of matter fields coming from $U(3)$ may or may not be a phenomenological red herring.